Spin liquid phase in the Hubbard model: Luttinger-Ward analysis of the slave-rotor formalism: Introduction

-In this paper, we introduce a novel approach to treating the Hubbard model within the slave-rotor formulation.
+In this paper, we present a novel method for addressing the Hubbard model using the slave-rotor formulation.
 Our method integrates techniques from quantum field theory with parton constructions.
 Specifically, we employ the Luttinger--Ward (LW) functional to compute the Green's functions of various quantum fields, thereby enabling us to extract both the single-particle and two-particle spectral properties as well as the system's transport characteristics.
 To outline our methodology, we proceed as follows.
 In Sec. \ref{sec model}, we define the model, introduce the one-loop Luttinger--Ward (LW) functional, and derive the corresponding self-consistent equations.
 Next, we describe the main algorithm for numerically calculating the Green's functions.
 These results are then used to demonstrate the existence of a spin liquid ground state in the triangular lattice Hubbard model at the one-loop exact level, as well as to showcase the density of states and spectral densities for various quasiparticles.
-The thermodynamic properties such as spin susceptibility, thermal conductivity, and specific heat and comparision with recent measurements on 1$T$-TaS$_{2}$ are discussed in Sec. \ref{sec thermodynamic}.
-Further, motivated by recent experimental observation of resonant states in cobalt atoms on single-layer 1$T$-TaSe$_{2}$ \cite{Chen2022} and subsequent theoretical works \cite{He2022,He2023}, in Sec. \ref{sec impurity} we use our method to analyze the Hubbard model coupled with a single impurity.
+The thermodynamic properties such as spin susceptibility, thermal conductivity, and specific heat are discussed in Sec. \ref{sec thermodynamic}.
+Further, motivated by recent experimental observation of resonant states in cobalt atoms on single-layer 1$T$-TaSe$_{2}$ \citep{Chen2022} and subsequent theoretical works \citep{He2022,He2023}, in Sec. \ref{sec impurity} we use our method to analyze the Hubbard model coupled with a single impurity.
 We compute the self-energy within the self-consistent first-order Born approximation and use the Bethe-Salpeter equation to calculate the impurity Green's function.
 Sec. \ref{conclusions} summarizes the main findings and results.
 The details of derivations are relegated to appendices.